 These age groups would usually play together but sometimes there are events for the separate age groups.
 Younger players can take part in an event for older players but older players cannot take part in an event for younger players.

-As with many other sports we have a programme of progressive skills.
-This is ‘The Junior Skills Award Scheme’ currently run by our Regions.
+‘The Junior Skills Award Scheme’ is currently run by our Regions and sponsored by Pen-Y-Coed Petanque.
 There are 4 levels within the scheme ranging from The White Award for the newest players, up to The Blue Award for the most advanced players.
 A medal and certificate is awarded for each successive level.
 By taking part in the scheme you will learn new skills, improve your play and have a tangible reward to celebrate your success.
 The awards must be taken in order, you can get more details from the links below and from your Regional Coach or Youth Development Officer:

 To find your nearest club why not use the PE Club Link.